codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2021-11-24-vuepress-tutorial-2.md

 author: Jay the Code Monkey
 date: 2021-11-24T20:50:30.000Z
 topic: VuePress
+description: Hey fellow Code Monkeys!!! 🐵 Wondering if you should use VuePress, then check out VuePress Tutorial 2 - Why Use VuePress? 🍌🐒
-description: VuePress is a minimalistic static site generator (SSG) with a Vue-powered theming system and Plugin API.
+cardDescription: VuePress is a minimalistic static site generator (SSG) with a Vue-powered theming system and Plugin API.
 Originally...
 img: vuepress-tutorials/tutorial-2/post.png
 mathjax:
   presets: '\def\lr#1#2#3{\left#1#2\right#3}'